A Common Regret

 Most people understand that they need a will and that planning their estate is a wise thing to do.
 Knowing it isn’t the problem.

 The problem is that it’s unpleasant to contemplate the end of our lives or being permanently incapacitated.
 We assume we’ll have time to think about those morbid things later – after this upcoming promotion, when the kids start back to school, when the schedule clears, or as soon as retirement kicks in.

 But we don’t need to tell you that life often doesn’t go as planned.

-We’d like to challenge the status quo feeling surrounding planning and creating your will.
+We’d like to challenge the status quo feeling surrounding creating your estate plan.
 Because really, it’s not about preparing to die.
 It’s about making provisions to live with peace of mind.
 And it’s not just a boring document with black and white rules about how to distribute your assets.